 top of page

 The first time I experienced people being scared to give & share, I was confused and hurt.
 It was weird and uncomfortable and I really didn't know how to react to it.
-Instead of trying to understand them, their way of thinking of being, the culture differences and stay connected to what feels most peaceful for myself, I started acting from a place of fear and lack.
-I realized I had taken on some of these fears.
+Instead of trying to understand them, their way of thinking or being, or understand the culture differences I started acting from a place of fear and lack.
+I realized I had taken on some of their fears.
 I started worrying about not having enough.
 A bunch of unloving conversations started creeping into my mind.
 Conversations such as "why should I share when I don't have enough or if they don't share?"
 "I need money, I can't worry about others" and more.
 All kind of disempowering conversations crept up and disconnected me from people but mostly disconnected me from myself.

 The truth is I felt hurt because I started having expectations of others showing up a certain way.
 I was giving to get something back in return.
 I was no longer giving from the heart.